-Hudson Falls residents will consider a school budget proposal for the 2019-20 school year on Tuesday, May 21, 2019.
-Before the vote, the Board of Education will work with district and school leaders to develop a budget proposal informed by the district’s mission, educational goals, fiscal challenges and opportunities.
+Hudson Falls residents consider a school budget proposal on the third Tuesday in May each year.
+Before the vote, the Board of Education will work with district and school leaders to develop a budget proposal informed by the district’s mission, educational goals, fiscal challenges, and opportunities.

 Property Taxes and Exemptions